 Birds.
 Special status birds in the park are threatened or endangered largely because of habitat loss and altered hydrologic conditions.
 Species that depend on the wetland environments typical of the Everglades system have lost most of their habitat over the last century.
-The endangered birds in the park include the highly specialized Everglades snail kite (which feeds almost exclusively on apple snails) and the Cape Sable seaside sparrow.
-Additionally, the wood stork is classified as threatened.
+The endangered birds in the park include the highly specialized Everglades snail kite (which feeds almost exclusively on apple snails), the wood stork, and the Cape Sable seaside sparrow.

 Reptiles.
 Threatened and endangered reptiles that live in the park include the eastern indigo snake and five of the world's seven species of sea turtle and two of the world's largest lizards-the American crocodile and the American alligator.
 Habitat loss and fragmentation due to increases in urbanization and agricultural land uses; natural catastrophes (e.g., hurricanes); changes in the distribution, timing, quantity, and quality of freshwater flows; and hunting affect crocodiles.
 Crocodilians were hunted to near extinction, but both species found in the park are staging comebacks.
-The remote and secluded areas of Crocodile Sanctuary (Little Madeira Bay and numerous other connected ponds and creeks) have been instrumental for crocodile recovery in the park.
+The remote and secluded areas of Little Madeira and Joe Bay (also known as the Crocodile Sanctuary)

+have been instrumental for crocodile recovery in the park.

-The populations of sea turtles have been dramatically reduced worldwide by hunting and egg collecting, and they are now further threatened by effects of commercial fishing and shoreline habitat loss (FWC 2010b).
+The populations of sea turtles have been dramatically reduced worldwide by hunting and egg collecting, and they are now further threatened by effects of commercial fishing and shoreline habitat loss (Florida Fish and Wildlife Conservation Commission 2010b).